Houston Limitation of Liability Act Claim

 Injured seamen soon realize the importance that this act plays in determining the amount and availability of compensation available because the liability is limited to the value of the vessel and its "freight then pending" after the time the loss occurred.
 This might mean that an offshore worker who has suffered injury or property loss will not be fully covered in their claims for damages.
 For this reason, the act has been increasingly criticized for being obsolete in the face of newer methods that make it easier to invest in maritime commerce without the fear of unlimited liability.
 Regardless, the act still plays a dominating role in determining the amount of compensation that an offshore worker can receive.

-At Arnold & Itkin, our offshore injury attorneys can provide you with the necessary legal knowledge needed to file for an injury claim.
+At Arnold & Itkin, our offshore injury attorneys can provide you with the necessary legal knowledge needed to file a claim.

 How the Act Will Affect Pending Litigation